SoloveyMaria/community/README.md

     /.run.sh install-conda
     ```

-- Create the conda environment
+- Create the conda environment, named community_tutorial and install all the necessary packages.

     ```
     /.run.sh create-env